-Main investment exposure Primarily invests, either directly or through derivatives, in equities, commodity index instruments, convertible securities, debt securities and currencies.
+Main investment exposure Primarily invests, either directly or through derivatives, in equities, commodity index instruments, convertible securities, debt securities, currencies and cash and cash equivalents.
 Issuers of these securities may be located in any country, including emerging markets.

 The Sub-Fund may also invest in below investment grade and unrated debt securities.